Import & Export

 Bulk Test Case Updates

-Update multiple test cases via CSV:
+To update existing test cases via CSV:

-- Export existing test cases
+- Export the test cases you want to update

 Bulk Tag Management